wolfSSL/wolfssl/wolfcrypt/src/port/nxp/README_SE050.md

 Disables using the SE050 for RSA, useful for the SE050E which does not have RSA support.

+**`WOLFSSL_SE050_NO_ATTEST`**

+Removes the SE05x object-attestation and host-verification helpers.
+Define this for small builds that do not provision or validate attested objects.

+**`WOLFSSL_SE050_SCP03_ROTATE`**

+Enables the destructive Platform SCP03 key-rotation APIs.
+This is deliberately opt-in.
+The middleware must enable Platform SCP03 and HostCrypto, and wolfSSL must be built with `WOLFSSL_SE050_INIT`.
+The seed-based helper additionally requires HKDF (`--enable-hkdf` / `HAVE_HKDF`).

 **`WOLFSSL_SE050_NO_ECDHE`**

 Disables offloading ECDH key generation and shared secret operations to the